bahamas10/node-smf/README.md

 Install
 ------

-Install locally to use as a madule
+Install locally to use as a module

     npm install smf